-At this time of year when winter has us by the short and curlies a nice hearty loaf of bread with a steaming bowl of hot soup or stew certainly hits the spot.
-On the agenda this evening is a Chicken and Barley Soup with Cheese and Herb Bread.
+This is best accompanied by my Chicken and Barley Soup.
 Now I’m a bit of a cheater.
 I own a bread machine and I love it.
-It is the most delightful appliance for creating luscious breads and pastries without all the work.
+It is the most delightful appliances for creating luscious breads and pastries without all the work.
 I NEVER actually use it for baking the bread.
 I find you get a much superior loaf by removing it and allowing it to rise a second time in a pizza or loaf pan.
 It is the most wondrous thing for cutting out all the arduous kneading and proofing involved when hand making bread.
 The machine does it all in an hour and a half which I love and YES it is easy to make your own bread.
 Simple and wholesome.
-So get out your ingredients, put on that apron and GO all grandma in the kitchen!
+So get out your ingredients, put on that apron and GO all Grandma in the kitchen!

 1 1/2 cups warm water